xuxiaojian/2022-MRM-LEARN/README.md

   |ima_comb_X.mat| mGRE data||
   |monoexpo_X.mat| S0 (namespace: t1w) and R2* (namespace: R2s) computed using NLLS from mGRE data||

-### Dependencies instllation
+### Dependencies installation
 - Install [Anaconda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/)
 - Install the dependencies using the given learn_env.yml file.
   ```
   $ conda env create -f learn_env.yml
   ```
-- Activate the enviorment
+- Activate the environment
     ```
     $ conda activate learn_env.yml
     ```

 ### Test with pretrained models
 The configuration for running different data and models are provided in folder ./configs.
-The current demo tests LEARN-BIO-finedtuned model on experimental data 017_9990, to run such a demo,
+The current demo tests LEARN-BIO-finetuned model on experimental data 017_9990.
+To run such a demo,
 - open config_test_LEARN-BIO.json file,
   - change the system path in the following fields to your local system path: "root_path", "data_path", "src_path";
-  - change the "gpu_index" filed  to your availble GPUs
+  - change the "gpu_index" filed to your available GPUs;
 -  in your terminal, run the main.py file by typing
   ```
   $ python main.py
   ```
-- The test results will be stored in the ./results under the model folder folder.
+- The test results will be stored in the ./results under the model folder.

 More generally, to try different models, please change the following instructions.
   - Open 'config_test_LEARN-X.json' file, where this file  is 'config_test_LEARN-BIO.json' for testing a LEARN_BIO model and 'config_test_LEARN-IMG.json' for a LEARN-IMG model.